kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 9. [Time to go incremental](9)
 10. [Epilogue](10)

 If you want to test out, modify and run the example code locally, clone [this repository](https://github.com/kristoffer-dyrkorn/triangle-rasterizer), start a local web server in the root directory (for example, using `python3 -m http.server`) and open the web page (at `http://localhost:8000` or similar).
-Each subfolder there has a running application you can look at.
-The folder names match the section numbers used here.
+Each subfolder has a small demo application you can look at.

 If you prefer to just run the example apps, use the links at the bottom of each section.